wgsxm/PartCrafter/README.md

 </h4>

-This repository contains the official implementation of the paper: [PartCrafter: Structured 3D Mesh Generation via Compositional Latent Diffusion Transformers](https://wgsxm.github.io/projects/partcrafter/).
+This fork contains the official implementation of the paper: [PartCrafter: Structured 3D Mesh Generation via Compositional Latent Diffusion Transformers](https://wgsxm.github.io/projects/partcrafter/).
-PartCrafter is a structured 3D generative model that jointly generates multiple parts and objects from a single RGB image in one shot.
+PartCrafter is a structured 3D generative model that jointly generates multiple parts and objects from a single RGB image in one shot setup for dirty use on Windows.
 Here is our [Project Page](https://wgsxm.github.io/projects/partcrafter).

 Feel free to contact me (linyuchen@stu.pku.edu.cn) or open an issue if you have any questions or suggestions.